Great-Sun-Group/credex-core/README.md

 **and they owe me,**\
 **we're square.**

 The credex ecosystem actualizes the Credex Principle in the Minute Transaction Queue (MTQ), which tracks payable and receivable invoices for members' accounts, finds loops of value creation, and cancels payable and receivable invoices against each other in "credloops" in which every debt is reduced by an equal value.
-This is a GAAP-compliant accounting procedure that any person or business can benefit from.
+This is a GAAP-compliant accounting procedure that anyone and any business can benefit from.

 In accounting terms, an outstanding credex is a contingent asset for one party and a contingent liability for the other.
 These asset/liability pairs are automatically strung together into credloops wherever possible across the credex ecosystem.
 When a credloop is found and cleared, every account in the loop will have an accounts payable invoice cancelled against an equivalent accounts receivable invoice.